ibm-cloud-docs/openwhisk/pkg_github.md

 The `/whisk.system/github` package offers a convenient way to use the [GitHub APIs](https://docs.github.com/){: external}.
 {: shortdesc}

-This preinstalled package is not available in the Tokyo region.
+This preinstalled package is not available in the Tokyo or Sydney regions.
 This package does not work with Enterprise GitHub repositories.
 {: tip}

 The GitHub package includes the following entities.